 What Is Self-RAG?

 Self-RAG is self-reflective retrieval-augmented generation: an agentic RAG pattern where the model decides when to retrieve evidence, critiques retrieved passages, and checks answer support before returning a response.
-It belongs to the agent reliability family because the control loop appears inside an LLM or agent workflow, often as retrieval, reflection, and generation spans in production traces.
-FutureAGI measures Self-RAG with RAGScore, Groundedness, and step-level trace fields that show whether evidence was relevant and used.
+It belongs to the agent reliability family because the control loop appears inside an LLM or agent workflow. usually as retrieval, reflection, and generation spans in production traces.
+FutureAGI measures Self-RAG with Groundedness, ContextRelevance, ContextPrecision, and Faithfulness plus step-level trace fields that show whether evidence was relevant and used.

 Self-RAG exists because naive RAG trusts the first retrieval result too much.
 If the retriever returns stale policy, irrelevant chunks, or a high-scoring passage that answers the wrong sub-question, the generator can still produce a confident answer.
 Self-RAG adds a critique loop so the system can ask: should I retrieve, is this context relevant, is the answer supported, and is the answer useful?
 Without that loop, production systems drift into silent hallucinations downstream of faulty retrieval.